davesteele/comitup/_templates/index.md

 Access Point with the name (SSID) 'comitup-&lt;nnn&gt;', where '&lt;nnn&gt;' is a unique, persistent number.
-* Defined ZeroConf mdns address name for 'comitup-&lt;nnn&gt;.local', advertising the IP address of the Raspbery Pi on all interfaces.
+* Defined ZeroConf mdns address name for 'comitup-&lt;nnn&gt;.local' (or just 'comitup-&lt;nnn&gt; on some post 05/25 installations), advertising the IP address of the Raspbery Pi on all interfaces.
 * Connection information is published as a _comitup._tcp service, visible using a ZeroConf Browser.
 * A comitup-web service, which provides a web interface for selecting and